AniMer+: Unified Pose and Shape Estimation Across Mammalia and Aves via Family-Aware Transformer: Experiments

 \subsubsection{Ablations on AniMer+}

 To demonstrate that AniMer+ is more effective in simultaneously handling animals with anatomical differences, we compare the results of AniMer+ training on both mammals and birds with the results of AniMer training on both mammals and birds.
 We use ViT (AniMer-AM) and ViT-MoE (AniMer+) as the backbones respectively.
-Note that AniMer-AM and AniMer+ have the same number of parameters.
+Note that AniMer-AM and AniMer+ have the same number of activated parameters during a single pass of inference.
 The results presented in Table~\ref{tab: Effective of MoE} demonstrate that by incorporating an MoE design, AniMer+ is more effective at simultaneously managing animals with significant gaps in physiological structure.